Valens: Assessment and legacy

 The Roman emperor Valens pours money into a coffer, etching by C. Murer after himself, c.
 1600–1614.

 "Valens was utterly undistinguished, still only a protector, and possessed no military ability: he betrayed his consciousness of inferiority by his nervous suspicion of plots and savage punishment of alleged traitors," writes A. H. M. Jones, a modern historian.
 But Jones admits that "he was a conscientious administrator, careful of the interests of the humble.
 Like his brother, he was an earnest Christian."
 According to Edward Gibbon (c.
 1776–1789), Valens diminished the oppressive burden of the taxes which had been instituted by Constantine and his sons, and was humbly deferential to Valentinian's edicts of reform, as with the institution of Defensors (a sort of substitute for the ancient Tribunes, guardians of the lower classes).
 Gibbon continues that his moderation and chastity in his private life were everywhere celebrated.
 At the same time, continuous proscriptions and executions, originating in his weak and fearful disposition, disgraced the dozen years of his reign.
 "An anxious regard to his personal safety was the ruling principle of the administration of Valens", writes Gibbon.
 To have died in so inglorious a battle has thus come to be regarded as the nadir of an unfortunate career.
 This is especially true because of the profound consequences of Valens' defeat.
-Adrianople spelled the beginning of the end for Roman territorial integrity in the late Empire and this fact was recognized even by contemporaries.
-Ammianus understood that it was the worst defeat in Roman history since the Battle of Edessa, and Rufinus called it "the beginning of evils for the Roman empire then and thereafter."
+Adrianople spelt the beginning of the end for Roman territorial integrity in the late Empire, and this fact was recognised even by contemporaries.
+Ammianus understood that it was the worst defeat in Roman history since the Battle of Edessa, and Rufinus called it "the beginning of evils for the Roman Empire then and thereafter."

 Valens is also credited with the commission of a short history of the Roman State.
 This work, produced by Valens' secretary Eutropius, and known by the name Breviarium ab Urbe condita, tells the story of Rome from its founding.
-According to some historians, Valens was motivated by the necessity of learning Roman history, that he, the royal family, and their appointees might better mix with the Roman senatorial class.
+According to some historians, Valens was motivated by the necessity of learning Roman history so that he, the royal family, and their appointees might better mix with the Roman senatorial class.